Chymyst/curryhoward/README.md

 The "information loss" of a function is defined as an integer number computed as the sum of:

 - the number of (curried) arguments that are ignored by the function,
-- the number of tuple parts that are computed but subsequently not used by the function.
+- the number of tuple parts that are computed but subsequently not used by the function,
+- the number of `case` clauses that do not use their arguments.

 Choosing the smallest "information loss" is a heuristic that enables automatic implementations of `pure`, `map`, and `flatMap` for the `State` monad: